jdarling/fabam/readme.md

  * Cleanup, refactor, whatever you want to call it.
  * Add in remote workers, then more cleanup, refactor, ...
+  * Websockets?
+  * TCP?
+  * UDP?
+  * No clue yet, will know when I get there.
  * Add in SSH launcher for remote workers, then more cleanup, refactor, ...
+ * Add in ability to "push" scripts to remote workers
+  * Push single worker files?
+  * Npm packages?
+  * Install from Git repos?
+  * Maybe support archives (would love to support [Zstandard](https://code.facebook.com/posts/1658392934479273/smaller-and-faster-data-compression-with-zstandard/) from Facebook)

 #I found a bug!